pynchia/tinyurl/README.rst

 TinyURL
-A server to shorten URLs.
-BDD/TDD prj with Selenium & django-behave
+A servce to shorten URLs.
+Built with Python 2.7, Django 1.8 and REST-framework.
+BDD/TDD development through Selenium & django-behave